patriciogonzalezvivo/eyeo16/README.md

 ![sculpture](imgs/arttherapy-04.png)

 Note:
-While painting is more like a sedimental process where meaning deposits in layers... one after another...
+While painting is more like a **sedimental process where meaning deposits in layers**... one after another...

 --